GMPavanLab/SwarmCGM/README.md

 Standalone files can be directly copied as [provided here](https://github.com/GMPavanLab/SwarmCGM/src) and are ready for usage.

-Users should install the following python packages prior to executing the code:
+Users must install the following python packages prior to executing the code:

 ```
 pip install numpy scipy matplotlib MDAnalysis pyemd fst-pso
 ```

-which will install in about 1-3 minutes on a machine with the minimal specs.
+which will install in about 2-5 minutes on a machine with the "testing purposes" specifications.

 If you are having troubles installing or using this software, please [drop us an Issue](https://github.com/GMPavanLab/SwarmCGM/issues).